-The human body responds to fructose differently than other mono- or disaccharides.
+The human body responds to fructose differently than any other mono- or disaccharide.
 In fact, it can be said that fructose actually disrupts several metabolic pathways (Havel PJ.
 2005):

-Nicholas Krilanovich, writing in the November 2004 issue (p.
-1447) of the American Journal of Clinical Nutrition, summarizes the effects of fructose as follows:
+Nicholas Krilanovich, writing in the November 2004 issue of the American Journal of Clinical Nutrition, summarizes the effects of fructose as follows:

 "...ingestion of large quantities of fructose has profound metabolic consequences because it bypasses the regulatory step catalyzed by phosphofructokinase.
 This allows fructose to flood the pathways in the liver, leading to enhanced fatty acid synthesis, increased esterification of fatty acids, and increased VLDL secretion, which may raise serum triacylglycerols and ultimately raise LDL cholesterol concentrations."

-In January 2008, researchers from Harvard reported that the incidence of kidney stones in both men and women was related to fructose consumption (Taylor EN, et al. 2008).
+In January 2008, researchers from Harvard documented that fructose consumption increased the incidence of kidney stones in both men and women as well (Taylor EN, et al. 2008).

-Translation?: Fructose has detrimental effects on kidney function, which, in turn, can lead to other health problems.
+Translation: Fructose has detrimental effects on uric acid, which, in turn, can lead to other health problems.

 MEDICAL CONDITIONS RELATED TO FRUCTOSE

-So what are the health consequences of consuming fructose on a regular basis?
+So what are the long-term health consequences of these metabolic actions of fructose?

 Fructose and Obesity